dexie/dexie-website/cloud/pricing.md

 ## Silver Support

-This support option is available for the On-Prem editions and includes Email- and chat support.
-One year of Silver Support is included when purchasing Dexie Cloud On-Prem Silver.
+This support option is available for the On-Prem Silver Edition.
+One year of Silver Support is included when purchasing Dexie Cloud On-Prem Silver and includes:

+- Chat
+- Email
+- Github issues

 Price: $695 per year.